 Next in The Seed Series we welcome Iris Choi, the third partner at Floodgate, who joined founders Mike Maples and Ann Miura-Ko in 2013.
 We talk about how the firm has changed since her joining, their focus on Intelligent Growth, and how the exit market is faring in 2019.
+The following has been edited for brevity and clarity.

 Subscribe to the Crunchbase Daily